intelliw/hsy-api.host/README.md

 ## Package structure
-API packages more or less mirror, the OpenAPI specification's structure.
+API packages more or less mirror, the OpenAPI specification document structure.
     - sandbox               // ignore - this package contains stashed or transient content which will eventually be deleted.
     - src
         -  definitions       // data objects